Schweem/BobaManateeAnalysis/README.md

 ### Functionality
 - Once run, the analysis script will connect to the API and get a list of session IDs.
 It will then extract all the logs for each unique session ID and generate a csv report of the log data.
 These CSV reports are then used by the report generation script (soon to come).
 - Running the server script will host the API, generally this isnt going to be the case.
-Ideally it is deployed via docker, DOCKERFILE to come.
+Ideally it is deployed via docker, DOCKERFILE included (mongoURI not included).